Deployments

 - Click Next: Confirm.
 After you confirm the configuration, click Submit.
 Then click Back to Deployment List.

-In the workload list, if the workload status is Running, the workload is created successfully.
+In the workload list, if the workload status changes to Running, the workload is created successfully.
 You can click the workload name to view workload details and press F5 to view the real-time workload status.

 If you want to access the workload, click the Access Settings tab to obtain the access address.